What are the Risk Factors for Kidney Disease?

 Risk Factors for Kidney Disease: Causes, Symptoms & Prevention

 Kidneys remove extra water and natural waste from the body, produce red blood cells, and keep bones healthy.
 Heart disease, high blood sugar levels, and being overweight are predictive risk factors for kidney disease.
-Globally, around 85% of the population from low and middle-income countries is affected by kidney disease.
+Globally, chronic kidney disease affects approximately 10–15% of the adult population, with a higher burden observed in low- and middle-income countries.

 Risk Factors That Trigger Kidney Disease